Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 47. Free Friday Planetarium shows at SPC’s Planetarium & Observatory

-Note: The Planetarium is temporarily closed.
+Note: The Planetarium is temporarily closed, but virtual shows are available through the summer.

 Stargaze with someone special select Friday nights at St. Petersburg College’s Planetarium & Observatory.
 When school is in session, the Planetarium opens up to the public for Friday night shows at 7pm and again at 8:15pm.
 Admission is on a first-come, first-served basis so arrive early to snag a seat.
 After the show, head up to the rooftop observatory to gaze at the night sky through the 20-inch reflecting telescope.